robro/LandSwap/README.md

   - Manages dependencies and creates a virtual environment to run the app

 ## Installation
 If you don't already have Python 3.x, [download the latest version](https://www.python.org/downloads/) and run the installer, making sure that the **Add Python 3.x to PATH** option is checked.
-When finished, verify the installation by opening a command prompt (cmd.exe, Windows PowerShell, etc.) and running:
+When finished, verify the installation by opening a command prompt (Windows PowerShell recommended) and running:
 ```
 python --version
 ```